syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Changing the password of the PDF document

-You can change the user password of the existing PDF document by using following code snippet.
+You can change the [UserPassword](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~UserPassword.html) of the existing PDF document by using following code snippet.

 {% tabs %}